 New Business

 Preparation efforts and beach clean-up Dan explained the work done and motion was made to Accept invoices for payment of work completed.
 Motion Ed, 2nd Mike, Amy Abstained, Motion passed by unanimous vote of three remaining Board Members.
-Dan commented that the Authority was still waiting on one last invoice and when that was received checks woud be issued.
+Dan commented that the Authority was still waiting on one last invoice and when that was received checks would be issued.
 It was agreed that no further work would be completed until the RFP process was completed.

 RFP for Equipment Rental To be created by Dan Motion for Advertising Mike,2nd Ed, Unanimous